How can casino affiliates retarget their email subscribers with paid campaigns?

 - Privacy changes and cookieless targeting impact on audience match rates and reliance on first-party data.

-As browsers limit third-party identifiers, first-party email lists and hashed matches grow in strategic value.
-Expect match rates to fluctuate and plan for reduced deterministic coverage. - Growing importance of CDPs and server-to-server integrations for reliable retargeting.
+As browsers and platforms limit third-party identifiers, first-party subscriber data becomes more important but also more carefully governed.
+Expect match rates to fluctuate, and avoid building plans that depend on perfect deterministic coverage. - Growing importance of CDPs and server-to-server integrations for reliable retargeting.

-CDPs centralise identity and consent records, simplifying secure audience activation and improving match consistency across platforms. - Emerging ad formats and contextual targeting as alternatives when list-based matching is constrained.
+CDPs can centralize identity, consent, and suppression logic, making audience activation more consistent across platforms.
+Server-to-server integrations can also reduce data loss when browser-based tracking becomes less reliable. - Emerging ad formats and contextual targeting as alternatives when list-based matching is constrained.

 Checklist: Actionable next steps